MOTIVA — Work Motivation Profile · BD SELECT

 Negotiate autonomy before anything else

-Autonomy is her biggest driver and the one her job starves most (she wants 8.3, gets 3).
-One clear conversation — which decisions are now hers, judged on results — will do more for her engagement than anything else you can offer.
+Autonomy is {P} biggest driver, and it is the one {P} job feeds least (wants 8.3, gets 3).
+Agree with Sara which decisions are now hers, judged on results.
+This one step will lift {P} engagement more than anything else.

 2